-This tour starts in Havana, with its world-class street shooting and so much more.
-We will organize photo shoots, such as the most important boxing gym in Cuba, Afro Cubano dancers in an old colonial building, and ballet dancers from the Cuban National Ballet posing in an old mansion.
-We will be assisted local Cuban photographers, and everywhere we go we will meet and photograph the friendly people of Havana.
-Next, we will explore the tobacco-growing region of Vinales – with its stunning limestone cliffs, or Mogotes.
+Next we will explore the tobacco-growing region of Vinales – with its stunning limestone cliffs, or Mogotes.
 Vinales would be an important photo destination just for the scenery alone, but it is the traditional farmers that make it so great.
 We are friends with many of the farmers in the area, and they will invite us into their homes, affording photo opportunities that the typical group will never have.
-Also, we’ll be working with a local photographer who was born and raised there.
+Also we’ll be working with a local photographer who was born and raised there.

-Day 1 (Mar 8): After arriving to Havana, you’ll be picked up at the airport and transferred to private accommodations in Havana.
-We’ll have a 5:30 p.m. orientation meeting, then ride along the Malecón in sexed-up Eisenhower-era convertibles for a welcome dinner at La Guarida—Cuba’s most famous (and photogenic) restaurant and the set for the Oscar-nominated movie “Strawberry & Chocolate.”.
-We’ll spend the night in Havana.
+Day 1 (Mar 8): Arrive on your flight to Havana, you’ll be picked up at the airport and transferred to our B&B in the heart of Old Havana.
+We’ll have a 5:30 p.m. orientation meeting, then ride along the Malecón in sexed-up Eisenhower-era convertibles for a welcome dinner at La Guarida—Cuba’s most famous (and photogenic) restaurant and the set for the Oscar-nominated movie “Strawberry & Chocolate.”
+Overnight in Havana.

-Day 3 (Mar 10): In We’ll have an optional early morning photo walk through Habana Vieja.
+Day 3 (Mar 10): We’ll have an early morning photo walk through Habana Vieja, including the Mercado Agropecuario Egido farmers’ market.
 Later, we’ll visit tumbledown Gimnasio Rafael Trejo, an unlikely venue where Cuba’s future boxing greats train.
-After lunch, we’ll photograph a dance performance.
-In the late afternoon, we’ll meet at the Malecón, the miles long sea-walk, for sunset and twilight before walking to dinner.
-We’ll witness the classic American cars.
-We’ll spend the night in Havana.
+After lunch, we’ll have a private photo shoot with the National Ballet and/or Raices Profundas Afro-Cuban dance company, then in late afternoon explore the streets of earthy Centro Habana before heading to the Malecón for sunset.
+From here we’ll walk to dinner.
+Overnight in Havana.

-Day 4 (Mar 11): In the morning, we’ll visit a “lost in time” 1913 mansion gone to ruin and whose occupant lives surrounded by all-things pre-revolutionary: everything in the house dates from the 1950s (or older).
-Here we’ll shoot professional ballerinas or models for stunning travel portraiture in an astounding setting that was the setting for Rhianna’s photo-shoot in Vanity Fair.
-We’ll then walk a few blocks to visit Chris’ friend Luis Enrique González’s home to witness and photograph how he maintains his beat-up 1948 Buick and fleet of pre-revolutionary motorcycles.
-In the afternoon there will be free time for optional activities and dinner on your own.
-This evening we will have an optional excursion to the famous Tropicana floor show.
+Day 4 (Mar 11): In the morning, we’ll visit a “lost in time” mansion gone to ruin and whose occupant lives surrounded by all-things pre-revolutionary: everything in the house dates from the 1950s (or older)!
+Here we’ll shoot one or more professional models for stunning travel portraiture in an astounding setting.
+We’ll then walk a few blocks to visit one of Chris’ closest friends–an ace mechanic, offering a chance to photograph him working on his 1948 Buick and collection of antique Harley-Davidson motorcycles.
+After lunch at the bohemian Bellevue Café (owned by ace photographer Sven Creutzman), we’ll continue to shoot in the Vedado neighborhood, ending with cigars and cocktails at Hotel Nacional.
+This evening dinner is on your own–a chance for an optional excursion to the famous Tropicana floor show.
 Overnight in Havana.

 Day 6 (Mar 13): We’ll get up early and visit tobacco farmers and photograph them in the morning light.
 We’ll have lunch at a beautiful restaurant where all of their organic vegetables are grown in their adjacent farm.
 In the afternoon we’ll visit more farmers and photograph them in and around their homes and barns.
 They will invite us into their homes, where we will learn about their daily lives.
 We’ll have dinner at a tobacco farmer family “restaurant”.
-Final night in Vinales.
+Overnight in Viñales.